The Untold Truth Of Joan Baez

 She doesn't keep in touch with Bob Dylan

 Joan Baez may have kept in touch with Steve Jobs after they broke up, but that wasn't the case with Bob Dylan.
-She confirmed to Rolling Stone that even though she saw him at the same event she was at in 2010, she didn't approach him, saying, "The chances of him just walking past me would be too awful a scenario.
+She confirmed to Rolling Stone that even though she saw him at an event in 2010, she didn't approach him, saying, "The chances of him just walking past me would be too awful a scenario.
 It would just bring up feelings that aren't necessary."

 She was caught in the middle of a 12-day bombing raid on Hanoi